brianlam38/OSCP-2022/cheatsheet-buffer-overflow-win32.md

 4. Add payload to the front

-Alternate finally script which utilises a first stage payload:
+Alternate final script which utilises a first stage payload:
 ```python
 #!/usr/bin/python